 So why the rant?
-It’s spurred on by a blissful ignorance I keep seeing exhibited and in fact almost lauded by some chicken owners.
-It is that which seems to ignore the very basic premise if a hen produces an egg which you then introduce into the food chain it means you have to be careful what you put into the hen as feed.
-It is that which declares because they are ‘my pets’ such rules surrounding their feed doesn’t matter and to hell with the stupidity of those who make up the rules.
-Granted blanket unconditional bans tend to be introduced in order to eliminate risk and somebody with a modicum of intelligence can usually apply a bit of logic and work out a way around it, however it would such intellect gets lost in the case of the great dried mealworm debate….
+It’s spurred on by a blissful ignorance I keep seeing exhibited, and in fact almost lauded by some chicken owners.
+It is the ignorance which seems to side step the very basic premise that if a hen produces an egg ,which you then introduce into the food chain, means you have to be careful what you put into the hen as its feed.
+It is that ignorance which declares because they are ‘my pets’ such rules surrounding their feed doesn’t matter, and to hell with the stupidity of those who make up the rules.
+Granted blanket unconditional bans tend to be introduced in order to eliminate risk, and somebody with a modicum of intelligence can usually apply a bit of logic and work out a way around it, however it would appear such intellect is lost in the case of the great dried mealworm debate….

-Whether your flock is free ranging, living in a fixed run or even restricted to some level of indoor penning, you wouldn’t want to be a fly on the wall, or one buzzing by for that matter.
-Chickens by their very nature are excellent foragers and intelligent enough to work out there is frequently food value to be had from any small passer-by.
-Sit and watch your flock on summers evening when the midges are low and you see the hens actively pecking and plucking at the air around them.
-Insects are a natural part of the omnivorous chickens diet and in fact a part of many a wild birds diet too (hence the reason you can buy insect products to put on the bird table).
+Whether your flock is free ranging, living in a fixed run, or even restricted to some level of indoor penning, you wouldn’t want to be a fly on the wall, or one buzzing by for that matter.
+Chickens by their very nature are excellent foragers, and intelligent enough to work out there is frequently food value to be had from any small passer-by.
+Sit and watch your flock on summers evening when the midges are low, and you see the hens actively pecking and plucking at the air around them.
+Insects are a natural part of the omnivorous chickens diet, and in fact a part of many a wild birds diet too (hence the reason you can buy insect products to put on the bird table).

 Products such as dried mealworms however are deemed unsuitable for feeding to chickens.
 Yes, you read that correctly, you would be breaching current legislation if you were to feed dried mealworms to your flock.